har-in-air/ESP32_AUTO_WATER/README.md

 <img src="docs/ap_config_homepage.png" />

 You can also update the firmware via this WiFi AP, as the watering system may not be conveniently located for serial port cable-based programming.
+After the new firmware binary file is uploaded, the ESP32 will automatically re-start with the updated firmware.

 <img src="docs/ap_firmware_update.png" />